 Forums will each be one hour long and take place on each day of the week prior to the conference weekend.
 Targeting specific audiences within the FIGT Community, Forums are a unique session type that encourages the building of professional networks.
 The longer 60-minute format allows for multiple presenters and plenty of discussion.
-They will be live, not pre-recorded.

-The Well-Being of the TCK Teen
+The Well-Being of the TCK and the Continuum of Care

 A high mobility lifestyle instigates grief and many losses which are habitually suppressed; a defence mechanism that is often detected among expatriate families to protect each family member.
 This lack of an emotional outlet - within and outside the family - accumulates as unnecessary stress, leading to individual and family maladaptation.
 Psychological disorders in children and adolescents are particularly concerning as they may disrupt and interfere with healthy interpersonal relationships, academic achievement, and transitioning into the workforce.
 Which of the psychotherapy interventions are proven to be effective to sustain the well-being of the Third Culture Kids and their families?
 How should we assist adolescent TCKs to form liaisons with their peer group?
 Is repatriation exaggerated as the anti-climax of expatriation?